mayur8485/portfolio/README.md

 # portfolio
 My Portfolio

-This has description about the technology i know and learned.
-It includes projects i did.
+The portfolio is general description of me.
+The technologies I know and learned over time.
+It also have the projects I did.